WICG/visual-viewport/README.md

                       // viewport` (size at width=device-width).
 This
                       // is the same scale as used in the viewport
                       // <meta> tag.

+    FrozenArray<DOMRect> segments; // Read-only.
+Returns an array of
+                                   // DOMRects that represent the dimensions
+                                   // of each existing viewport segment.

 }
 ```

   * Fire a `scroll` event against `window.visualViewport` whenever the `offsetLeft` or `offsetTop` attributes change.

   * Fire a `resize` event against `window.visualViewport` whenever the `width` or `height` attributes change.

+  * The viewport segments property is currently in development and experimental.
+Please view the [segments explainer](https://github.com/WICG/visual-viewport/tree/gh-pages/segments-explainer) for more details.

 ## Example